15 Writing Prompts To Become a Better Writer

-I believe that embracing change is about acceptance & surrender.
+Embracing change is about acceptance & surrender.

 Acceptance in the face of all things happening can sometimes feel challenging — and maybe that’s an understatement.

 If you’re new to freewriting, it might also be called automatic writing, morning pages, journaling, stream-of-consciousness writing, and even brain dumping.
+If you want to use your journaling practice for manifesting, you can try Prayer Pages.

-You might uncover some brilliant nuggets when you shut up your thinking brain and start writing.
-You might very well write a bunch of crap — as is the case with most of my SFD writing.
-Which I now call “Surrendered First Drafts” and not “Shitty First Drafts.”
+You might very well write a bunch of stuff that’ll never see the light of day — as is the case with most of my SFD writing.
+Which, by the way, I now call “Surrendered First Drafts” and not “Shitty First Drafts.”

 Follow a juicy writing prompt to see where it goes.